ciesiolka/abc2svg-chisel/README.md

 [abcm2ps](https://github.com/leesavide/abcm2ps) C code
 which requires compilation on every operating system.
 The **abc2svg** scripts can run in any system with no compilation on any platform that contains an internet browser.
-This includes Windows, Apple, and Unix-like systems (Linux, BSD...) as well as portable devices such as cell phones and iPads.
+This includes MS-Windows, Apple, and Unix-like systems (Linux, BSD...) as well as portable devices such as cell phones and iPads.